 divine mercy chaplet origin and promises

-25TH SUNDAY MASS YEAR A, GOSPEL AND COMMENTARY: THE PARABLE OF THE LABOURERS IN THE VINEYARD (Mt 20:1–16).
+25TH SUNDAY YEAR A GOSPEL COMMENTARY: THE PARABLE OF THE LABOURERS IN THE VINEYARD (Mt 20:1–16).

 Gospel of Sunday, 25th week in Ordinary time